 California State University-Fullerton

-Geology for Engineers part of Integrate:Workshops:Engineering, Sustainability, and the Geosciences:Courses
+Geology for Engineers part of Integrate:Workshops and Webinars:Engineering, Sustainability, and the Geosciences:Courses

-Navigating an Ersatz Dichotomy (Science vs Engineering) part of Integrate:Workshops:Engineering, Sustainability, and the Geosciences:Essays
+Navigating an Ersatz Dichotomy (Science vs Engineering) part of Integrate:Workshops and Webinars:Engineering, Sustainability, and the Geosciences:Essays

 Freddi-Jo Bruschke, Geological Science, California State University-Fullerton Everyone attending this workshop already believes in integration of geosciences and engineering for students in both disciplines, and ...